openmultiplayer/web/docs/scripting/functions/SetPlayerChatBubble.md

 :::tip

-You can't see your own chatbubbles.
+You can't see your own chat bubbles.
 The same applies to attached 3D text labels.

 :::